SaaS marketing agency vs in-house team. The buyer's comparison.

 We have run embedded growth and content engines for over a decade.
 950M+ organic views lifetime across the work.
 650M+ in 2025 alone, across all clients, on zero paid spend.
 The average embedded SaaS engagement runs 35 percent CAC reduction across the portfolio.
 We share specific named-account numbers on the diagnostic call, under NDA.
 Most cases are B2B SaaS at Series A and Series B.

-Building a five-seat in-house growth team at Series A runs $700K to $1.1M fully loaded annually.
+Building a five-seat in-house growth team at Series A costs more than most founders model before the search starts: salary, equity, benefits, and tooling across five senior hires, fully loaded.
 An embedded SaaS marketing agency engagement is closer to one Series A growth hire in cost.
-The gap is roughly 4x in year one, before counting the 6-9 month cost-of-search time before the in-house team is even in seat.
+Add the 6-9 month cost-of-search time before the in-house team is even in seat and the gap in year one is significant.
 The math reverses at Series C+ when the in-house team becomes the right model and the agency becomes staff augmentation.

 Post-Series-B with a CMO already in seat, building in-house is usually the right call.
 The CMO needs hands to direct, and a permanent team compounds organizational knowledge over years.
 At Series A without a marketing leader, the in-house build is harder to justify because you are spending CMO-level time on hiring instead of on growth itself.
 For most Series A founders, the right sequence is: embedded engagement for 12-18 months while pipeline stabilizes, then convert the playbook to in-house hires once the math is repeatable.
 See the /embedded-growth-team page for the operating model and the /series-a page for how we sequence the first three quarters of a Series A engagement.